Let me tell you about my favorite markers and pens for drawing.

 pitt artist pens, brush nib set

-Faber-Castell Pitt Artist Pens are my favs for drawing and writing.
-Per Faber-Castel, they have "pigmented India Ink that is permanent, waterproof, light-fast, orderless, acid-free and archival (pH neutral)."
-There are a bunch of nib sizes, from big brush (largest) to extra super fine (smallest).
-I use extra superfine (XS) tip PITT pens in black, sanguine or sepia for writing on paper, lettering, line work, doodling, mandalas and sketching.
-These pens are an inexpensive luxury.
+Faber-Castell Pitt Artist Pens.
+"Pigmented India Ink that is permanent, waterproof, light-fast, orderless, acid-free and archival (pH neutral)."
+A bunch of nib sizes, from big brush (largest) to extra super fine (smallest).
+I use the extra superfine (XS) tip PITT pens in black, sanguine or sepia for writing on paper, lettering, line work, doodling, mandalas and sketching.
+An inexpensive luxury.
 If you draw with them, you can watercolor immediately without running.
 There is no bleed.
-I keep them in my backpack, purse, on the table, everywhere.
+I keep them in my backpack, purse, on the table...

 5x8" moleskine, pitt pen